We may earn income from links in this post. Please read this Disclosure for details.

 Save to Pinterest!

 Lisa Morrow is a sociologist, travel and creative non-fiction writer who has lived in Istanbul and other parts of Turkey for more than twelve years.
 She’s passionate about the place she calls home and wants to introduce visitors to the everyday extraordinary of Turkish life outside the tourist centres.
 She focuses on travel, Turkish culture, art, architecture, women and food, to show the similarities we share so we can connect, whatever our language or belief systems.
 Lisa has written four books about her life and travels in Istanbul and Turkey and is currently working on a fifth.
-In addition to running her blog Inside Out In Istanbul, her byline has appeared in The Guardian, CNN Travel, World Nomads and other leading publications.
+In addition to running her blog Inside Out In Istanbul, her byline has appeared in The New York Times, CNN Travel, The Guardian and elsewhere.